Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: The Surfaces of Resonant TNOs

 In order to determine whether the surface classifications of resonant TNOs are consistent with capture from the current dynamically excited population, we used the Anderson-Darling \citep[AD,][]{AndersonDarling} statistical test, which is similar in concept to the often used Kolmogorov–Smirnov (KS) test.
 The AD test statistic is a measure of the difference between the cumulative distributions of a parameter from two populations and can be used to assess the probability that the two populations are sub-samples drawn from the same parent population.
 The significance of the AD statistic is computed with a bootstrapping method, which re-samples the assumed parent population distribution to compare against itself to compute the expected distribution of the AD statistic for the case where we know the two samples are related.
 For the resonant objects, we consider the possibility that the parent population is either: (1) the dynamically excited TNOs, (2) the cold classical TNOs, or (3) a mixture of the two.

-To determine what source population is consistent with the resonant TNO PC$_{grJ}^2$ values, we compared each of the resonant PC$_{grJ}^2$ distributions with: the PC$_{grJ}^2$ distribution of the dynamically excited TNOs; the PC$_{grJ}^2$ distribution of the cold classical TNOs, and source populations which are a mixture of the cold classical and dynamically excited TNOs.
+To determine what source population is consistent with the resonant TNO PC$_{grJ}^2$ values, we compared each of the apparent resonant PC$_{grJ}^2$ distributions with: the apparent PC$_{grJ}^2$ distribution of the dynamically excited TNOs; the apparent PC$_{grJ}^2$ distribution of the cold classical TNOs, and source populations which are a mixture of the apparent distribution of cold classical and dynamically excited TNOs.
 We created possible parent populations by combing the two possible parent populations (dynamically excited and cold classical TNOs) with different relative contributions of the two components, ranging from 0-100\% in steps of 5\%.
 We cloned the full list of PC$_{grJ}^2$ values for each of components until they reached the desired total ratio.
 Possible parent populations for the resonant TNOs include the 100\% dynamically excited TNOs, 95\% dynamically excited TNOs with 5\% cold classical TNOs, etc. In Figure \ref{fig:ADstats}, the results of the comparisons between the different resonant populations and possible source populations are given.
-The values within the 2$\sigma$ limits are parent population models which are not rejectable, indicated by small diamonds.
+The values within the 2$\sigma$ limits are parent population models which are least rejectable, indicated by small diamonds.
 We find, unsurprisingly given the known optical color distribution, that all of the resonances reject at $>3\sigma$ a scenario where their source population is made up entirely of the cold classical population.
 However, a wide range of mixed contributions from the two populations were non-rejectable.
-Note that the acceptable ratios reflect the apparent and not the intrinsic population ratios-- due to the differences between the size and albedos of the different surface types, the apparent fraction of neutral/BrightIR surfaces is much lower than the intrinsic fraction of these surfaces \citep{schwamb2019}.